microsoft/tslint-microsoft-contrib/README.md

 npm install tslint-microsoft-contrib --save-dev
 ```

-Alternately, you can download the files directly from GitHub: see [npm-5.2.2](https://github.com/Microsoft/tslint-microsoft-contrib/tree/npm-5.2.2).

-...or use the [`releases`](https://github.com/Microsoft/tslint-microsoft-contrib/tree/releases) branch, which is available online.
+Alternately, use the [`releases`](https://github.com/Microsoft/tslint-microsoft-contrib/tree/releases) branch, which is available online.
 You can use that build by setting your npm version of `tslint-microsoft-contrib` to `git://github.com/Microsoft/tslint-microsoft-contrib.git#releases`.

 ## TSLint and corresponding tslint-microsoft-contrib version